 Thanks to revolutionaries like Snowden, people around the world have finally started waking up to the injustice.
 More and more people around the world are taking their privacy seriously.
 A VPN app for Windows is the top solution for those who want to protect their privacy online.
 Moreover, a VPN also helps you access websites that are blocked by ISPs.

-Government control of content that you can or cannot see is a dangerous thing.
+Government control of the content that you can or cannot see is a dangerous thing.
 You could be stopped from getting unbiased news.
 The VPNs that we have included in this guide will help you pretend to be in a different country and overcome censorships and geo-restrictions.
 It’s all about claiming your own online freedom.

 How to Choose the Best VPN for Windows?